Morriar/nit/src/doc/doc_experiments/exp_align/corpus.names/json.corpus.md

 the Nit object with the exact original type.
 The metadata allows to avoid repeating an object and its resolves cycles in the serialized objects.

-> span: json::serialization_write::Serializable::serialize_to_json
-> span: json::JsonSerializer
-> span: json::JsonDeserializer
 > name: json
 > name: json

 For more information on Nit serialization, see: ../serialization/README.md

 > name: serialization
+> name: serialization

 ## Read JSON

+> name: json

 There are a total of 3 API to read JSON: